Tyler Stephenson Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Red Sox's 4.68 team ERA ranks 24th across all MLB pitching staffs.
+- The Red Sox have the 25th-ranked team ERA among all league pitching staffs (4.75).

-- Red Sox pitchers combine to allow the fourth-most home runs in baseball (75 total, 1.4 per game).
+- The Red Sox give up the third-most home runs in baseball (76 total, 1.4 per game).

-- Bello makes the start for the Red Sox, his eighth of the season.
-He is 3-2 with a 4.08 ERA and 37 strikeouts in 35 1/3 innings pitched.
+- Paxton (1-1 with a 5.14 ERA and 19 strikeouts in 14 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.

-- His last appearance was on Wednesday against the Los Angeles Angels, when the righty tossed seven innings, surrendering two earned runs while giving up six hits.
+- In his last outing on Thursday against the Los Angeles Angels, the lefty threw three innings, giving up five earned runs while surrendering four hits.

-- The 24-year-old has an ERA of 4.08, with 9.4 strikeouts per nine innings, in seven games this season.
-Opponents are batting .281 against him.
+- The 34-year-old has an ERA of 5.14, with 12.2 strikeouts per nine innings, in three games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.